Up to $400,000 is available from Australian Heritage Grants to protect, manage and conserve places on Australia’s Heritage List.

 The program’s intended outcomes are:

-- improved conservation, preservation and access to listed places
+- improved recognition, conservation and preservation of National Heritage List place values, and access to National Heritage listed places

 The grant amount will be up to a maximum of 80 per cent of eligible total project costs (grant percentage).

 You must contribute the remaining 20 per cent of eligible project costs.
 You can fund your contribution from any source including State/Territory and local government sources.

 Your contributions can be either cash or in-kind.
 In-kind contributions must be assigned a monetary value and be auditable.
 Where you identify in-kind contributions, you must demonstrate how you have calculated their value.

 To be eligible your project must: